Permutation

-Permutations differ from combinations, which are selections of some members of a set regardless of order.
-For example, written as tuples, there are six permutations of the set {1, 2, 3}, namely (1, 2, 3), (1, 3, 2), (2, 1, 3), (2, 3, 1), (3, 1, 2), and (3, 2, 1).
-These are all the possible orderings of this three-element set.
-Anagrams of words whose letters are different are also permutations: the letters are already ordered in the original word, and the anagram is a reordering of the letters.
-The study of permutations of finite sets is an important topic in the fields of combinatorics and group theory.
+An example of the first meaning is the six permutations (orderings) of the set {1, 2, 3}: written as tuples, they are (1, 2, 3), (1, 3, 2), (2, 1, 3), (2, 3, 1), (3, 1, 2), and (3, 2, 1).
+Anagrams of a word whose letters are all different are also permutations: the letters are already ordered in the original word, and the anagram reorders them.
+The study of permutations of finite sets is an important topic in combinatorics and group theory.

-Permutations are used in almost every branch of mathematics, and in many other fields of science.
+Permutations are used in almost every branch of mathematics and in many other fields of science.
 In computer science, they are used for analyzing sorting algorithms; in quantum physics, for describing states of particles; and in biology, for describing RNA sequences.

 The number of permutations of n distinct objects is n factorial, usually written as n!, which means the product of all positive integers less than or equal to n.